Logan-Gaillard/SMO-testWithCurl/README.md

 # exlaunch
 A framework for injecting C/C++ code into Nintendo Switch applications/applet/sysmodules.
+This repo adds smo headers and exlaunch configuration to create mods for smo.

 # Credits
 - Atmosphère: A great reference and guide.